afifafifafifafifali/MRCM/README.md

 MRCM (Mithu Risc Computing Machine) A 64-bit RISC(Reduced Intrusction Set Computing) CPU implementation using MyHDL, based on RISC-V architecture principles. **Please note that it is currently ROM(READ ONLY MEMORY) only CPU implementation.**

+## Why on earth even make this?

+> Bored of school and lame software projects which will be replaced by  AI one day :sigh:

 ## Components

 ### `alu.py`